HSUAN221/NTUSTCFDLAB/README.md

 5. **clean data**

-Remove the q files and mesh file by command as :
+Remove the q files and x file by command as :
 <pre><code>
 make cleanall
 or